This article may contain compensated links. Please read disclaimer for more info.

 Suggested by Nadine | Le Long Weekend

-An hour north of Bordeaux, you’ll find a city steeped in history.
-One with its own distinct appeal that combines typical Charentaise architecture with surprising additions in other styles.
-That city is called Saintes and it’s a true hidden gem in the South West of France.
+An hour north of Bordeaux, Saintes is a city steeped in history, one with its own distinct appeal that combines typical Charentaise architecture with surprising additions in other styles.

-The stunning old town is a delight to explore, situated to one side of the Charente, and it’s brimming with upmarket boutiques and inviting eateries.
+The stunning Old Town, situated to one side of the Charente River, is a delight to explore, and it’s brimming with upmarket boutiques and inviting eateries.
 The pedestrian-only streets are rarely packed, even in the height of summer.

 If you love music, visit in the summer when Saintes puts on its annual festivals – the whole family is catered for with a range of cultural events held throughout the city.